marcupaul/axon-soft-internship-statistics-project/README.md

 # AXON Soft Interview Project - Java Data Manipulator
-Evaluation/interview project for the AXON Soft Java backend developer Summer 2023 position.
+Evaluation/interview project for the AXON Soft Java backend developer Summer 2023 contest.

 This project reads data from a locally-stored database in `.csv` format, validates the database's input against datetime constraints and regex formatting, then manipulates the data algorithmically and outputs it in `.json` format.